sonocotta/loud-esp/README.md

 - It uses ESP chips as an MCU core, which has huge community support and adaptation
 - It delivers 2-channel amplified high-quality audio ready to be connected to speakers of choice - no need to have an external amplifier.
 Therefore it is all you need to complete your audio projects
 - It has low power consumption and built-in Li-Ion battery management - therefore it is a good choice for any sort of portable and wearable audio projects.
-- It has a rich UX peripheral, most obviously TFT screen with touch, but also an IR receiver, and header for physical controls, like a rotary encoder or joystick.
+- It has a rich UX peripheral, most obviously a TFT screen with touch, but also an IR receiver, and header for physical controls, like a rotary encoder or joystick.
 Therefore it is a good choice for standalone user-facing audio projects.

 ## Loud-ESP Features